fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 Since we have now the state in contex, you need a new action type for updating the indvidual patient's data.

 Application uses [Semantic UI React](https://react.semantic-ui.com/) for styling, that is quite simillar to [React Bootstrap](https://react-bootstrap.github.io/) and [MaterialUI](https://material-ui.com/) that we covered in [part 7](/en/part7/more_about_styles).
-You may also use it for the new components but that is up to you sincew the main focus is now in Typescript.
+You may also use it for the new components but that is up to you since the main focus is now in Typescript.

 Application also uses the [react router](https://reacttraining.com/react-router/web/guides/quick-start) to control what view is visible in the frontend.
 You might want to have a look on [part 7](/en/part7/react_router) if you have not already have a grasp on how router works.